Markéta Vondroušová: Billie Jean King Cup

-Having won the Junior Fed Cup in 2015, Vondroušova made her senior Fed Cup debut for the Czech Republic in 2017 in their World Group semifinal tie against the United States.
+Having won the Junior Fed Cup in 2015, Vondroušova made her senior Billie Jean King Cup debut for the Czech Republic in 2017 in their World Group semifinal tie against the United States.
 She lost her first match against CoCo Vandeweghe, but recovered to defeat Lauren Davis to set up a decisive doubles rubber.
 The Czech team lost the doubles match and was eliminated.
 Vondroušova returned to play in the Fed Cup in 2019 for the Czech team's World Group Play-off tie against Canada.
 She won two of the first three singles matches as the Czech Republic swept the tie to keep them in the World Group for 2020.